Trade directory · Manhattan metro · Kansas

 Licensing Requirements

 Kansas requires Commercial Pesticide Applicator License through Kansas Department of Agriculture.
-Must pass core exam plus category-specific exams (7A for general pest, 7F for fumigation).
-Initial license $75, renewal every 3 years with 6 hours continuing education.
-Business registration required separately.
+Must pass core exam plus category-specific exams (7A for general pest, 7B for termites).
+3-year renewal cycle with continuing education requirements.
+Business license required separately.

 §2